cfsanderson/gallery-gift-card/README.md

 ```

 ## Adding Content:
-- Change the 3 digit portion of the second class name on your div to the first 2 letters of your first and last name (e.g. "profile-002" would become "profile-MaDe" for Mark Dewey) This will help us to alphabetize the divs later by name.
+- Change the 3 digit portion of the second class name on your div to the first 2 letters of your first and last name (e.g. "panel-002" would become "panel-MaDe" for Mark Dewey) This will help us to alphabetize the divs later by name.
 - Update the `h2` with your full name.
 - Copy your personal message to the staff into the `p` tags in the section below that.
 - Next, head on over to `_panels.scss` and find the declaration block number that you changed in `index.html` and update it with your new class name (e.g. `.panel-002` becomes `.panel-MaDe` following the example above).